Beliavsky/Fortran-with-ChatGPT/Subroutines.md

 To summarize, subroutines are used when you need to perform a series of actions or modify variables without returning a specific value.
 They are suitable for operations that require side effects or state modifications.
 Functions, on the other hand, are used when you need to compute and return a specific result based on the input arguments.

 ---
 **Write a `pure` subroutine that calculates the circumference and area of a circle with a given radius.
-Put in a module and call it from a main program.**
+Put it in a module and call it from a main program.**

 ChatGPT-4 initially errs by saying that subroutines cannot be `pure`.
 When corrected, it produces this code: